-The import elements at the beginning of Example 29 on page 96 import the required Artix ESB component configuration.
-The required Artix ESB component configuration files depends on the features being used by the endpoints.
-At a minimum, an application in a servlet container will need the components shown in Example 29 on page 96.
+The import elements at the beginning of Example 29 import the required Artix component configuration.
+The required Artix component configuration files depends on the features being used by the endpoints.
+At a minimum, an application in a servlet container will need the components shown in Example 29.